The leaflet is detailed below, or you can download 'Pregnancy loss under 24 weeks where baby has shown no signs of life' leaflet in PDF.

 The Honeysuckle Team are passionate about promoting positive memories for bereaved families.

 Your nurse / midwife will support your choices for memory making.
-If your baby died before birth and had not completed 24 weeks of pregnancy (legally described as a miscarriage), their death cannot be officially registered.
+There is no official registration for a miscarriage.
 Acknowledgment of life certificates are available for anyone who experiences a pregnancy loss under 24 weeks.
 These are provided in the memory boxes.
-If this is something you would like please ask the nurse / midwife caring for you who can provide this, alternatively should you wish to make your own you can download a template from SANDS website www.sands.org.uk
+If this is something you would like please ask the nurse caring for you who can provide this, alternatively should you wish to make your own you can download a template from SANDS website www.sands.org.uk

 Memory Box